PierreSenellart/provsql/doc/TODO/README.md

 - [`bounded-treewidth-data.md`](bounded-treewidth-data.md) :
   feasibility study for exploiting bounded treewidth of the input data (Courcelle's theorem and its provenance refinement, ABS 2015 / 2017).
-  With Route C (decomposition-aligned reachability compilation) already shipped, the open work is: the verified mulinput-OR (Lean) certificate, Route 3 structural factoring, the Route C leftovers (shared-support join-defined edges, non-recursive triggers, any-reach collector chains, k-terminal side filters), a treewidth-aware general m-semiring evaluator, and the full Route A MSO / tree-automaton pipeline.
+  With Route C (decomposition-aligned reachability compilation) shipped and the mulinput-OR deterministic mark now backed by a Lean soundness proof, the open work is: Route 3 structural factoring, the Route C leftovers (shared-support join-defined edges, non-recursive triggers, any-reach collector chains, k-terminal side filters), a treewidth-aware general m-semiring evaluator, and the full Route A MSO / tree-automaton pipeline.
 - [`conditioning.md`](conditioning.md) : the conditioning primitive,
   unifying discrete tuple-correlation (MarkoViews, Jha & Suciu PVLDB 2012) and continuous random variables as one operation at two carriers.